-You are either a monthly or a semiweekly depositor.
-The IRS will notify you each November what your deposit status is for the coming calendar year, based on the following rules.
+When Your Deposits Are Due.-For Tier I and Tier II taxes, you are either a monthly or semiweekly depositor.
+The IRS will notify you each November whether you are a monthly or semiweekly depositor for the coming calendar year.
 If you do not receive the notification, you must determine your own deposit status.
+(For when to deposit the supplemental tax, see Supplemental Tax on page 3.)

-Your deposit schedule for a calendar year is determined from the total RRTA taxes reported on your Form CT-1 for a calendar lookback period.
+Your deposit schedule for a calendar year is determined from the total RRTA taxes reported on your Form CT-1 for a lookback period.
 This lookback period is the second calendar year preceding the current calendar year.
-For example, the lookback period for calendar year 1995 is calendar year 1993.
-If you reported \$50,000 or less of RRTA taxes for 1993, you are a monthly depositor; if you reported more than \$50,000, you are a semiweekly depositor.
-There are two special exception rules-the \$500 rule and the \$100,000 rule.
-The deposit rules and exceptions are discussed in the following sections.
+For example, the lookback period for calendar year 1996 is calendar year 1994.
+If you reported \$50,000 or less of RRTA taxes for the lookback period, you are a monthly depositor; if you reported more than \$50,000, you are a semiweekly depositor.
+There are two exception rules-the \$500 rule and the \$100,000 rule.
+The deposit rules and exceptions are discussed below.